 Our historic cosmologies started within various religious cosmologies

 Wikipedia begins with Mesopotamian cosmology (as early as 16th century BCE) and comes up to the modern era.
 Within that period there is a variegation of religious cosmologies.
 And, within that scope, there is biblical cosmology.
 Though part of my heritage, it is perhaps best reflected in the Genesis 1 and John 1 stories.
 Both open with these words, “In the beginning…” Of course, these passages do not appear to jive with modern cosmology, especially the big bang theory.

 However, neither our horsemen nor any of our religionists have explored an integrated view of the universe.

-Let us consider what might constitute an integrated view of the universe?
+Let us consider what might constitute a mathematically-integrated view of the universe?

 - You will grant that mathematics and logic help to structure and give order to data.

 - If there are units of data that are profoundly instructive in the way that they order data, can they be used to order all the data within the universe?

 - In December 2011, we certainly didn’t think so, but we weren’t sure, so we called it a “Big Board of our little universe.”

 - By April 2014, there were growing questions.
 We also had developed our first UniverseTable

 - By April 2016 we had a chart of the universe that we called a Quiet Expansion.